Wauwatosa, Wisconsin: Points of interest

 Wauwatosa contains Milwaukee County's Regional Medical Center, which includes the Medical College of Wisconsin, the Children's Hospital of Wisconsin, and Froedtert Hospital, one of two level-one trauma centers in the state.
 Other points of interest are the Annunciation Greek Orthodox Church designed by Frank Lloyd Wright; and the Memorial Center, built in 1957, which contains the public library, an auditorium, and the city hall.
 The Washington Highlands Historic District, a residential neighborhood designed in 1916 by renowned city planner Werner Hegemann, was added to the National Register of Historic Places in 1989, as was the Kneeland-Walker House.
 The Milwaukee County School of Agriculture and Domestic Economy Historic District, located on a former high school campus, was added in 1998.
 Other buildings on the list include Wauwatosa's oldest house, the Lowell Damon House; the Thomas B. Hart House; and the Wauwatosa Woman's Club Clubhouse.

 In July 2019, the Tourism Commission of Wauwatosa sponsored the installation of several new murals by professional artists.
 The murals are curated by Milwaukee-based public arts agency Wallpapered City, and the artworks appear on buildings from 64th Street to 70th Street along North Avenue.'

 Government and politics

 Wauwatosa has a mayor–council government.
 The mayor is elected to a four-year term.
-The Common Council is composed of 16 aldermen, two from each of eight districts.
-They serve four-year terms, with one member from each district up for election every other year.
-The aldermen set policy and have extensive financial control, but are not engaged in daily operational management.
+The Common Council is composed of 12 alderpersons, one from each of 12 single-member districts.
+They serve four-year terms, with half of the Council up for election every other year.
+Effective April 2026, the alderpersons are subject to term limits and are restricted to no more than two consecutive four-year terms.
+The alderpersons set policy and have extensive financial control, but are not engaged in daily operational management.

+The mayor's annual salary is $30,000 per year.
+In addition, the mayor is eligible to receive health, dental, and vision insurance, group term life insurance, and may participate in the Wisconsin Retirement System pension.
+Alderpersons are paid $7,050 annually and are only eligible for group term life insurance.

 Wauwatosa is mostly in the Wisconsin's 4th congressional district for the United States House of Representatives, with small parts of northern Wauwatosa in Wisconsin's 5th congressional district.
 Wauwatosa voters have supported Democratic, Republican, and Libertarian candidates.